webbpinner/OpenVDMv2/README.md

 sudo service gearman-job-server restart
 ```

+OpenVDM requires that php5 be integrated with Gearman.
+To do that add `extension=gearman.so` to `/etc/php5/cli/php`.
+This will require root privledges:

+`sudo nano /etc/php5/cli/php.ini`

+Also add `extension=gearman.so` to `/etc/php5/apache2/php`.
+This will also require root privledges:

+`sudo nano /etc/php5/apache2/php.ini`

+Restart Apache
+`service apache2 restart`

 To install Supervisor open and terminal window and type the following command:
 ```
 sudo apt-get install supervisor